Imane-Azza/Imane-Azza/README.md

  - 🌱 I’m currently learning more about Generative AI, Large Language Models (LLMs), and advanced computer vision algorithms.
  - 🤝 I’m looking to collaborate on AI, IoT, and robotics projects where innovation meets impact.
  - 💬 I enjoy exploring topics in Computer Vision, Robotics, and Autonomous Systems.
- - 📫 Feel free to reach out via LinkedIn
+ - 📫 Feel free to reach out via LinkedIn: https://www.linkedin.com/in/imane-azzamok-9826ba251/

  — I’m always open to discussing exciting AI projects and research ideas that have a meaningful impact on humanity!